makerdao/mips/MIP9/mip9.md

 - For an asset to be onboarded to the Maker Protocol, it must pass an executive vote as part of MIP12.
 Community greenlight is the process through which early sentiment is measured and used to direct the work of domain teams towards assets that MKR Holders will be willing to onboard after work has been completed.
 - The community greenlight process for a potential collateral asset consists of an on-chain governance poll using the template defined in MIP9c4.
-- The community greenlight polls occur at a fixed time each governance cycle, starting on the 3rd Monday of the month and running for a period of 2 full weeks.
+- The community greenlight polls occur at a fixed time each Governance Cycle, starting on the 3rd Monday of the month and running for a period of 2 full weeks.
 - A potential collateral asset is valid for a community greenlight poll if it has a MIP6 Application that has been published on the official forum for a period of 2 weeks prior to the monthly community greenlight poll date.

 #### Community Greenlight Process Overview Diagram